 As a preliminary matter, both the employer and the employee must acquaint themselves with all contents and provisions of the Labour Law so that each party may be aware of its obligations.
-In addition, all employers with at least 10 employees are required to submit any and all internal work rules to the Ministry of Labour for approval.
-Once approved, the employer is required to post the rules in a conspicuous location within the employer's establishment, or use any other method of communication to make employees aware of the rules (Article 13 LL).
+In addition, all employers are required to adopt internal work rules.